poanetwork/blockscout-terraform/README.md

 You can easily manipulate your deployment from any machine with sufficient prerequisites.
 If  `upload_config_to_s3` variable is set to true, the deployer will automatically upload your `all.yml` file to the s3 bucket, so you can easily download it to any other machine.
 Simply download this file to your `group_vars` folder and your new deployer will pick up the current deployment instead of creating a new one.

+## Attaching the existing RDS instance to the current deployment

+In some cases you may want not to create a new database, but to add the existing one to use within the deployment.
+In order to do that configure all the proper values at `group_vars/all.yml` including yours DB ID and name and execute the `ansible-playbook attach_existing_rds.yml` command.
+This will add the current DB instance into TF managed resource group.
+After that run `ansible-playbook deploy.yml` as usually.

 ## Common Errors and Questions

 ### S3: 403 error during provisioning